IBM/cloud-native-starter/workshop-one-service/1-prereqs.md

 Several other tools are needed.
 There are different options to install these tools.

+Based on our experience the option 2 is the best choice for Windows users.
+For more background, why we provide these different options, see this [article](https://suedbroecker.net/2019/08/27/definition-of-a-dockerfile-to-use-bash-scripts-on-a-windows-10-machine-for-our-cloud-native-starter-workshop/).

 ---

-### Tools - Option 1: Prebuilt Image with local Code
+### Tools - Option 1 (prefered for Mac or Linux): Prebuilt Image with local Code

 There is an image on DockerHub with all required tools.
 In order to use local IDEs and editors to modify code and configuraton files a Docker volume is used.
 This option  works only for Mac and Linux.